Paten

-A paten or diskos is a small plate, used during the Mass.
+A paten or diskos is a small plate used for the celebration of the Eucharist (as in a mass).
 It is generally used during the liturgy itself, while the reserved sacrament are stored in the tabernacle in a ciborium.

 Western usage

 In many Western liturgical denominations, the paten is typically either a simple saucer-like plate or a low bowl.
 A smaller style paten will often have a depression that allows it to securely sit on top of the chalice, as shown in the illustration on the left here.

 Roman rite

-The General Instruction of the Roman Missal lays down rules for patens: "Sacred vessels should be made from precious metal.
-If they are made from metal that rusts or from a metal less precious than gold, they should generally be gilded on the inside."
+The General Instruction of the Roman Missal lays down rules for patens: Sacred vessels should be made from precious metal.
+If they are made from metal that rusts or from a metal less precious than gold, they should generally be gilded on the inside.
 However, provisions for vessels made from non-precious metals are made as well, provided they are "made from other solid materials which in the common estimation in each region are considered precious or noble."